Great Britain does very well with Track Cycling at the Olympic Games.

 Track racing is ideal for youth riders, its exciting and accessible.
 The picture below is a CSP Velodrome session.

 Track racing takes place on short specially built tracks consisting of two tight, banked corners joined by two short straights.

 Track bikes are relatively simple.
 Bikes have a fixed wheel (forcing you to pedal continuously) with the rider controlling speed through pressure applied to the pedals.
+There are no brakes.

 Low-profile bikes, with extended “triathalon” style bars, allow the rider to adopt a more aerodynamic position are used for Pursuit races and Time Trials.
 Wheels are often three or four-spoked carbon or carbon disc.
 Handling and manoeuvrability are sacrificed for aerodynamic efficiency.

 CSP and Local Riders:

-Steven Burke is our local Olympic star.
+Steven Burke is our local Olympic Gold medal winner.